Young Royals: Filming

 The series was mostly filmed at Kaggeholms gård, a manor-style building located in Stockholm County that is operated as a conference center.
 The scenes that took place at the royal palace were filmed at Stora Sundby Castle.
-The six-episode series was created by Lisa Ambjörn, Lars Beckung and Camilla Holter, and premiered on Netflix on 1 July 2021.
-Ryding and Rudberg also re-recorded their lines for the English dub version.
-On 22 September 2021, the series was renewed for a second season, which was released on 1 November 2022.

 In February 2022, Netflix began filming a second season.
 A promotional video was released on Instagram.
 Filming for the second season concluded in May 2022.

-Filming for the third season began in April 2023 and finished in June 2023.
+Filming for the third and final season began in April 2023 and finished in June 2023.

 Marketing

 The series' official teaser was released on 19 May 2021 with the official trailer released on 17 June 2021.
 On 15 December 2022, Ryding and Rudberg made their US television debut as guests on The Tonight Show Starring Jimmy Fallon, where they promoted Young Royals and its third and final season.

+Release

+All six episodes of the first season premiered on Netflix on July 1, 2021.
+The second season was released on November 1, 2022.
+The third and final season was released in two parts: the first five episodes premiered on March 11, 2024, while the series finale was released on March 18, 2024.